hanlongfu/fork-knife/README.md

 # Recipe Web App

 A recipe web app built in javascript.
-It has a number of optimizations.
+It contains a number of optimizations.